This post may contain affiliate links. Please read our disclosure for more info.

 - It’s not the right type of yoga practice for you.
 What we need varies over time.
 Ashtanga or Bikram might be too taxing right now.
 It’s OK to recognize that.

-- Yoga asanas work our body & our emotions.
+- Yoga asanas work your body & your emotions.
 Releasing muscles that have been tense for years can release emotions that the body has stored.
 The body starts to work on the backlog of old feelings once we’re relaxed in the present.
 Elephant Journal has an excellent article on this topic.

 Lifestyle Tips to Improve Energy after Yoga